cvhciKIT/sloth/doc/containers.rst

 A simple container that reads one image filename per line.
 No annotations are supported.
 This container can be used for example for initializing a labeling session.
-After adding labels, another container should be used for saving though, otherwise the labels will be lost. (write support not implemented yet anyway)
+After adding labels, another container should be used for saving though, otherwise the labels will be lost (write support is not implemented).

 FeretContainer
 --------------